Government: Branches

-Governments are typically organised into distinct institutions constituting branches of government each with particular powers, functions, duties, and responsibilities.
-The distribution of powers between these institutions differs between governments, as do the functions and number of branches.
-An independent, parallel distribution of powers between branches of government is the separation of powers.
-A shared, intersecting, or overlapping distribution of powers is the fusion of powers.

 Governments are often organised into three branches with separate powers: a legislature, an executive, and a judiciary; this is sometimes called the trias politica model.
 However, in parliamentary and semi-presidential systems, branches of government often intersect, having shared membership and overlapping functions.
 Many governments have fewer or additional branches, such as an independent electoral commission or auditory branch.

 Party system

-Presently, most governments are administered by members of an explicitly constituted political party which coordinates the activities of associated government officials and candidates for office.
-In a multiparty system of government, multiple political parties have the capacity to gain control of government offices, typically by competing in elections, although the effective number of parties may be limited.

 A majority government is a government by one or more governing parties together holding an absolute majority of seats in the parliament, in contrast to a minority government in which they have only a plurality of seats and often depend on a confidence-and-supply arrangement with other parties.
 A coalition government is one in which multiple parties cooperate to form a government as part of a coalition agreement.
 In a single-party government, a single party forms a government without the support of a coalition, as is typically the case with majority governments, but even a minority government may consist of just one party unable to find a willing coalition partner at the moment.

-A state that continuously maintains a single-party government within a (nominally) multiparty system possesses a dominant-party system.
-In a (nondemocratic) one-party system a single ruling party has the (more-or-less) exclusive right to form the government, and the formation of other parties may be obstructed or illegal.
-In some cases, a government may have a non-partisan system, as is the case with absolute monarchy or non-partisan democracy.